Also known as: tuck press, tuck press jump, press jump, tuck jump press, bodyweight press jump

 What are the benefits of tucked press jumps?

-What common mistakes should I avoid with tucked press jumps?
+What are common mistakes when doing tucked press jumps?

-How can I progress or regress tucked press jumps?
+How can I progress to or regress from tucked press jumps?